YeshaMori/YeshaMori/README.md

 - 👋 Hi, I’m @YeshaMori
 - 👀 I’m interested in public speaking
 - 🌱 I’m currently learning sql and c++
 - 💞️ I’m looking to collaborate on web development
+- by profession I'm a graphic designer
 - 📫 How to reach me : moriyesha@gmail.com

 <!---